 In this approach, a node that is currently hearing an ongoing transmission sends a busy tone on a narrow band channel to its neighbors for preventing them from transmitting during channel use.
-This mechanism was early introduced in [7], providing a solution, called the Busy Tone Multiple Access (BTMA), for a star network with a base station.
-An extension of this mechanism for a distributed peer-to-peer network has been proposed in [8] known as Receiver-initiated Busy Tone Multiple Access (DBTMA).
+This mechanism was early introduced in [5], providing a solution, called the Busy Tone Multiple Access (BTMA), for a star network with a base station.
+An extension of this mechanism for a distributed peer-to-peer network has been proposed in [8] known as Receiver-initiated Busy Tone Multiple Access (RI-BTMA) and in [9] as Dual Busy Tone Multiple Access (DBTMA).